 Set a red wine chocolate-covered cherry on each dollop.

 Prepare cherry juice glaze.
 Add 1 cup of powdered sugar and 1 teaspoon of cherry juice.
 (You can use up to 3 teaspoons depending on how runny you want to glaze.)
 Stir until smooth.
 Place in pastry bag and cut off a very small portion of the tip.
 Pipe lines over the chocolate covered cherries.

 Chill until ready to serve!

-Let me tell you the most wonderful part about this cake.
-There is only a small portion of wine used in the actual recipe, which means the rest is for drinking!
-I only cook with wines that are good enough for drinking, and this happens to be one of my favorite labels.
+Let me tell you the most wonderful part of this cake.
+There is only a small portion of wine used in the actual recipe, which means the rest is for drinking! 😂 I only cook with wines that are good enough for drinking, and this happens to be one of my favorite labels.

 I hope you love these red wine chocolate covered cherries as much as I did.
 It really is hard to eat just one!
 They are delicious and can most definitely be a snack all on their own!
 (Just maybe not for the kiddies!)